Cornell alumna: Lifelong learning, leading teams is key to women’s entrepreneurial success

 “We all have so many experiences that we bring to bear on a decision when we’re part of a team,” Porges said.
 “When we can openly and constructively share that and bring that perspective to the team, teams just perform better.”

-Dyson Business Feed Home » Business Minor » Cornell alumna: Lifelong learning, leading teams is key to women’s entrepreneurial success
+Dyson Business Feed Home » Dyson News » Cornell alumna: Lifelong learning, leading teams is key to women’s entrepreneurial success